kotcrab/kmipsx/README.md

 6) Call original game code from the compiled C++ code
 7) Render on screen some text and the internal id of the audio file that has started playing in game.
 This can be used as a base for a subtitle system.

-The example can be applied to tje Japanese version of Toaru Kagaku no Railgun.
+The example can be applied to the Japanese version of Toaru Kagaku no Railgun.
 To apply the example:

 1) Setup `pspsdk` (`psp-gcc`, `psp-ld`, `psp-strip` must be available)
 2) Extract ISO to some folder